Renderings from Cortex to Tower Grove Connector (2019)

 Thank you for enabling us to do this work.

-We are confident that the Cortex to Tower Grove Connector is a strong candidate for federal funding.
-Following a final approval of funding in August, this project would then undergo a professional engineering study designing specific intersection and route improvements tailoring it to the needs of people who bike, walk, use wheelchairs or other mobility devices.
+This project now moves to a professional engineering study designing specific intersection and route improvements tailoring it to the needs of people who bike, walk, use wheelchairs or other mobility devices.
 This step could take up to a year, followed by another year of environmental review.
 Barring, potential delays, construction on this project could begin in 2022 or 2023.

 This is an undoubtedly long and slow process, as are most infrastructure projects, however we are committed to follow this at every step along the way, ensuring it meets the needs of people of all ages and abilities.